datalakehouse/docs/docs/products/opensearch/howto/switch_off_automatic_replication_factor_adjustment.rst

 ﻿Switch off automatic replication factor adjustment
 ==================================================

-For multi-node clusters, DLH for OpenSearch automatically increases the ``number_of_replicas`` value to 1 if it is set to 0.
+For multi-node clusters, datalakehouse for OpenSearch automatically increases the ``number_of_replicas`` value to 1 if it is set to 0.
 This is done to avoid data loss if one node is lost.

 Consider switching this off if: